-- The Protecting Access to Medicare Act (PAMA) of 2014 established the Skilled Nursing Facility Value-Based Purchasing (SNF VBP) Program - The SNF VBP Program rewards incentive payments to SNFs per the quality of care provided to Medicare beneficiaries - The SNF VBP Program currently measures quality of care with 8 quality measures, as mandated by statute - Beginning with the FY 2028 program year and FY 2025 performance year, we proposed the replacement of the Skilled Nursing Facility 30-Day All-Cause Readmission Measure (SNFRM) with the Skilled Nursing Facility Within Stay

-Potentially Preventable Readmissions (SNF WS PPR) measure as required by section 1888(h)(2)(B) of the Social Security Act.
+- The Protecting Access to Medicare Act (PAMA) of 2014 established the Skilled Nursing Facility Value-Based Purchasing (SNF VBP) Program. - The SNF VBP Program rewards incentive payments to SNFs per the quality of care provided to Medicare beneficiaries. - The SNF VBP Program currently measures quality of care with 8 quality measures, as mandated by statute. - Beginning with the FY 2028 program year and FY 2025 performance year, we proposed the replacement of the Skilled Nursing Facility 30-Day All-Cause Readmission Measure (SNFRM) with the Skilled Nursing Facility Within Stay Potentially Preventable Readmissions (SNF WS PPR) measure as required by section 1888(h)(2)(B) of the Social Security Act. - CMS withholds 2 percent of SNF Medicare FFS payments to fund the Program, and 60 percent of these withheld funds are redistributed to SNFs in the form of incentive payments.

-- CMS withholds 2 percent of SNF Medicare FFS payments to fund the Program, and 60 percent of these withheld funds are redistributed to SNFs in the form of incentive payments - CMS is increasing the payback percentage policy under the SNF VBP program from the current 60% to a level such that the bonuses provided to the high-performing, high duals SNFs do not come at the expense of the other SNFs.
-The estimated payback percentage for the FY 2027 program year is 66%. - The SNF VBP Program began awarding incentive payments to SNFs on October 1, 2018 - To prioritize the achievement of health equity, improve care that all beneficiaries receive and reduce disparities in health outcomes in SNFs, CMS is adopting a Health Equity Adjustment in the SNF VBP Program.
+- CMS is increasing the payback percentage policy under the SNF VBP program from the current 60% to a level such that the bonuses provided to the high-performing, high duals SNFs do not come at the expense of the other SNFs.
+The estimated payback percentage for the FY 2027 program year is 66%. - The SNF VBP Program began awarding incentive payments to SNFs on October 1, 2018. - As part of the FY 2026 rulemaking cycle, CMS has updated the Incentivizing Excellence in Quality (IEQ) adjustment in the SNF VBP Program.
 This adjustment rewards SNFs that perform well and whose resident population during the applicable performance period include at least 20% of residents with dual eligibility status.
-This adjustment will begin with the FY 2027 program year.
-CMS is adjusting the scoring methodology to provide bonus points to high-performing facilities that provide care to a higher proportion of duals.
-This approach of rewarding excellent care for underserved populations is consistent with other approaches in other quality and value-based programs, including the Medicare Shared Savings Program, Medicare Advantage and Part D Star Ratings, and the policy changes in the Hospital VBP program. - CMS is adopting an audit portion of the validation process for MDS-based measures beginning with the FY 2027 program year.
+As previously finalized in the FY 2024 SNF PPS final rule, this adjustment will begin with the FY 2027 program year.
+CMS is adjusting the scoring methodology will provide bonus points to high-performing facilities that provide care to a higher proportion of duals.
+This approach of rewarding excellent care for underserved populations is consistent with other approaches in other quality and value-based programs, including the Medicare Shared Savings Program, Medicare Advantage and Part D Star Ratings, and the Hospital VBP program. - CMS is adopting an audit portion of the validation process for MDS-based measures beginning with the FY 2027 program year.